How Is Alimony Calculated in Arizona?

 - Reduced his or her own earning potential in any way to benefit the spouse

-How Is the Amount of Alimony a Person Receives Calculated in AZ?
+How Is the Amount of Alimony a Person Receives Calculated?

 If spouses are unable to reach a mutual agreement through divorce mediation, Arizona family court judges are responsible for calculating alimony.
 Arizona law provides judges with a list of computation factors to help determine alimony payments on a case-by-case basis.
 Factors include: